wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-auto-attendants-call-queues/includes/2-design-call-flows-for-aacq.md

 ### What language requirements do the customers have?

-The countries where you do business are likely to influence the languages spoken by your customers.
+The countries/regions where you do business are likely to influence the languages spoken by your customers.

 Suppose we discover that there were only two callers in the whole week who spoke what seemed like English as a second language.
 They spoke good enough English to make their inquiries, and they didn't seem to speak the same native language.
 If you confirm this with the business partners, you might decide that menus can be implemented in English only, but bear in mind that you may lose customers who don't speak English well.